karlproject/karldocs/docs/specs/drafts/external-authentication.rst

 Issues
 ======

-- *Testing will be hard*.
-Your production KARL will point at an ActiveDirectory that doesn't have any accounts for the KARL dev team.
-  We thus won't be able to do production testing or debugging for parts that use the Kerberos transparent login or this external authentication.)

 - *SSL*.
 You will certainly want SSL for the Yasso server at Oxfam.
   Most likely you will want an SSL certificate that is valid.